msgSAP/ovp/CreateInitialOVP.md

 Alias the association with _Status and expose it in the projection list.

 The association target is I_Country.
-The connection is done using fields Country and CountryCode of the corresponding views.
+The connection is done using fields Country and CustomerHomeCountry of the corresponding views.
 Alias the association with _Country and expose it in the projection list.

 Activate ZRAPH_##_I_OVPFilter.